-(Additional 3 weekly independent lab hours using Web-based learning platform.
-Prerequisite: COUR 140.
-Total of 8 units of court reporting skills development courses required.)
-This course develops stenotype machine dexterity; improves fluent reading of stenotype notes, develops the ability to take dictation at 160-180 wpm on 5- to 10-minute literary, jury charge, 2-voice and 4-voice tests with 95% to 97.5% accuracy; and continues the acquisition of technical, medical, legal, and general vocabulary, and familiarization with current events.
+(2 lecture and 3 lab hrs/wk.
+Additional 3 weekly independent lab hours using Web-based learning platform.
+No prerequisite.)
+This course develops stenotype machine dexterity; improves fluent reading of stenotype notes, develops the ability to take dictation at 160-180 wpm on 5-to 10-minute literary, jury charge, 2-voice and 4-voice tests with 95% to 97.5% accuracy; and continues the acquisition of technical, medical, legal, and general vocabulary, and familiarization with current events.
 Students simulate the role of court reporter in a variety of situations.
 (CSU)